stevieb9/voxelab-aquila/README.md

 Take note of what the Z axis says on the display.
 Mine was `2.57`.
 Add a fraction to add for the paper, so mine would then be `2.58`.

-Set the Z-Axis (note the negative number)
+Set the Z-Axis (note we've converted the number from the last step to be negative)

     M851 Z -2.58